rome/tools/packages/@romefrontend/js-parser/test-fixtures/es2017/async-functions/export-async/input.test.md

 			description: Object {
 				advice: Array []
 				category: "parse/js"
+				message: SAFE_MARKUP {
-				message: PARTIAL_BLESSED_DIAGNOSTIC_MESSAGE {value: "Started with `export async` so we expected to receive an async function but no function keyword was found"}
+					value: "Started with `export async` so we expected to receive an async function but no function keyword was found"
+					toString: Function toString
+				}
 			}
 			location: Object {
 				filename: "input.js"